Big Red Car Ride

-The Big Red Car Ride was a dark ride that takes 6 guests at a time on a 120 m car journey through the Wiggles' house.
+The Big Red Car Ride was a dark ride at the Dreamworld theme park in Queensland, Australia, based on and featuring the Australian children's musical group the Wiggles.
+The ride took 6 guests at a time on a 120 m car journey through the Wiggles' house.
 The house features Wag's Kennel, Henry's Underwater Big Band, and Dorothy's rosy garden.
 The attraction opened with Wiggles World on 17 September 2005 and closed on 12 August 2020.

-The ride takes place inside The Wiggle's house with several of themed rooms dedicated to The Wiggle's characters.
+The ride takes place inside The Wiggles' house with several of themed rooms dedicated to The Wiggles' characters.

 At the time of its closure, the ride was Dreamworld's only traditional dark ride and was the anchor attraction of ABC Kids World which excluding the Big Red Car Ride, consisted only of small children's rides.

 History

 The trackless dark ride attraction was developed by two New Zealand-based firms who have previously worked for Walt Disney Imagineering prototyping autonomous vehicles.
 Arvus Group oversaw the project and subcontracted the manufacturing of the trackless ride system to Simtech, a now-defunct manufacturer.
 The trackless ride system relies upon a wire buried in the floor and allows the cars to rotate on the spot, something many track-based dark rides cannot do.
 The five vehicles are recharged at the station through an inductive charging system.

 The Big Red Car Ride soft opened on 13 September 2005 with The Wiggles being the first riders.
 The ride eventually opened to the public on 17 September 2005, in time with the September school holidays in Australia, replacing the Lara Croft Tomb Raider - Enter the Tomb attraction which closed the previous year during a halloween event at Dreamworld.

 On 12 August 2020, Dreamworld announced that the park would be reopening on 16 September after being closed since March due to the COVID-19 pandemic.
 The announcement came with the closure of the Big Red Car Ride and FlowRider.
-The park stated that both attractions were closed following a “attraction review”.
+The park stated that both attractions were closed following a "attraction review".
 The ABC Kids Store which connected to the ride's exit has been closed ever since.
-Both rides currently remain dormant however one of the ride's vehicle remains outside of the ride as a photo opportunity.
+Both rides remained dormant, however, one of the ride's vehicle was placed outside of the ride as a photo opportunity.
+The ride was eventually demolished in 2023, due to the closure of ABC Kids World.